PRESSURE COOKER - BRAISED RABBIT WITH MUSTARD

 |80g||Onion cut in 6 or 12 griotte onions|

 In a large bowl, season the pieces of rabbit with the salt and pepper, mix in the mustard until each piece is coated by a thin film of mustard.
 Dip each piece of rabbit into the plate of flour.
 Pat off any excess flour from each piece.

 In a thick bottomed, large casserole dish on a medium heat, melt the butter and cook until lightly foaming, sear and colour the rabbit pieces on each side for 7-8 minutes.
 Place all the ingredients into the pressure cooker and top with the rabbit.
 Cover with the lid and place on a high heat on pressure setting 2.

 Once the steam begins to come out of the pressure valve, turn the hob down to its lowest setting and set your timer for 35 mins.
 After this time, remove from the heat and turn the valve to the release setting, wait for all the steam to die down before you remove the lid.
 Taste and adjust the seasoning and thickness with a tsp of diluted cornflour if necessary.
 Place in a large serving dish and garnish with the chopped parsley.

-Serve with French beans, Swiss chard, braised lettuce or summer braised vegetables (see recipe).
+Serve with French beans, Swiss chard or braised lettuce.

 Recipe © Raymond Blanc 2011.